Mark Speer: Songwriting, technique and equipment

 Speer uses a Fender Stratocaster.
 He replaced its neck and bridge pickups with DiMarzio Cruisers to avoid 60 cycle hum in studio settings.
 He uses D'Addario Chromes flatwound strings, buying .012-.052 sets and an additional single .010, throwing away the .052, and tuning to standard EADGBE.
 Due to the consistency of tone throughout the lifespan of flatwounds, he only changes his strings approximately once per tour.
 Similarly, Speer only has one guitar pick, which is worn to a round tip.

 In the studio, Speer uses a Fender Deluxe Reverb '65 Reissue guitar amplifier; live, he uses a '68 Custom Deluxe Reverb.
-He connects his guitar into a Dunlop Cry Baby pedal that he never turns off.
+He connects his guitar into a Dunlop Cry Baby Classic pedal that he never turns off.
 From there, the connection goes to a Boss PH-3, Boss DS-1, MXR Dyna Comp, Electro-Harmonix Holy Grail, and Strymon El Capistan with an expression pedal.
 Sometimes, he uses his amp's vibrato effect.

 Much of Speer's guitar style comes from seeking to emulate the harmonic and timbral characteristics of other instruments, such as the krar, bağlama, rubab, shamisen, mbira, and djembe.

 Speer prefers the band's compositions to center primarily around bass and drums, instead of guitar.
 He provides occasional vocals for the band, although he dislikes singing in general.